The aims of this leaflet

 No, but it can be controlled with treatment.
 Symptoms often improve towards the end of pregnancy but 80% of women will experience a flare of the rash at the time of delivery.
 Symptoms usually resolve days or weeks after giving birth, but in some women the disease can remain active for months and may require continued treatment.
 Restarting periods, use of oral contraceptive therapy and further pregnancies can all cause flare-ups of the condition.

 The primary aim of treatment is to relieve itching, prevent blister formation and treat any secondary infection.

-Blisters may be burst (with a sterile needle) to offer relief from discomfort and dressings can be applied to weepy or raw areas of skin.
+Dressings can be applied to weepy or raw areas of skin.
 Emollient creams or ointments can also be applied to reduce itching and soothe sore areas.